AnyChart/docs.anychart.com/Gantt_Chart/Live_Edit_UI_and_Api.md

 </tr>
 <tr>
 <td>Progress resizing</td>
 <td>Hover the border between the progress part and the rest of the actual time bar and press the button when the pointer is of progress resizing type.
 Drag it and drop where needed.
-At this moment the gantt tree dispatches the "update" event.
+At this moment the Gantt tree dispatches the "update" event.
 Read more about events below.</td>
 <td>Lengthens or shortens the progress part of the bar.</td>
 <td>